 All water connections should be in compliance with national, state and local code requirements.

-Notice!
-The boiler is furnished with 2.5" grooved connections for Victaulic Style Couplings.
-These coupling must be used with the EPDM Victaulic seals.
-Adapters from Victaulic to NPT are available from the factory.
-Isolating valves must be installed in both water connections for ease of service.
+NOTICE!
+The boiler is furnished with 2" grooved connections and Victaulic Style 75 Couplings.
+These couplings must be used with the EPDM Victaulic seals.
+Isolating valves must be installed in both water connections.